igemsoftware2017/NCTU_Formosa/IoT/README.md

 IoT software
 ========
-This is a collection of IoT talk's models
+This is a collection of IoT prediction model and sensor code

 It contain three files , they are data,disease_model and IoT talk.
 --------